kebasyaty/scruby/README.md

         phone="+447986123456",
     )

-    # Add user to collection
+    # Add data of user to collection.
     await user_coll.add_doc(user)

     # Update user data in a collection